 That said, this umbrella did perform really well in the Wind Test.
 It did not invert in sustained winds of 15-25mph, and was easy to hang on to with its curved handle.
 It also resisted the wind well when braced against it.

 The canopy materials were less well made on this umbrella, however.
-The clear plastic looked cloudier and wrinkled compared to the similar canopy on the Fulton Birdcage.
+The clear plastic looked a bit cloudy and wrinkled more than we desired.
 The closure strap that wraps up the umbrella is also weaker, made of the same plastic as the clear canopy.

 Ease of Use